Start page

 Photo from Wikipedia.

-It is clear that the Sino-Tibetans belong to the yellow race, to which also belonged the Indians of America and the peoples of the Mongolian and Manchu-Tungus language groups.
+It is clear that the Sino-Tibetans belong to the yellow race, which also belonged to the Indians of America and the peoples of the Mongolian and Manchu-Tungus language groups.
 Since the languages of these latter do not contain clear signs of kinship with the Sino-Tibetan, i.e., they were formed very far from the settlement of the Sino-Tibetans, we have to assume that people of the yellow race inhabited a vast area in Asia at the time when human language was at its initial phase of formation.

 We adhere to the hypothesis of the monocentrism, according to which, a modern man emerged in the Near East and the Mediterranean as a result of the mixing of different representatives of the Neanderthal type.
 The typological heterogeneity of peoples of different races in the Upper Paleolithic was smaller than it is now.
 (SHCHOKIN HEORHIY, 2002: 77).
 In other words, the difference between the prototypes of Caucasoid and Mongoloid races were insignificant and they were living in the same environmental conditions of Southwest Asia.
 After the Mongoloids migrated along the broad expanse of Asia, their original phenotypic traits developed in different ways under the influence of natural conditions of different habitats.
 The result of their difference from the white race has increased, but at the same time two distinct racial types were developed, which gave rise to modern Mongoloids and Amerikanoids.